 - Be upfront.
 Don’t try to cover up the condition of your DVDs – if the disks are scratched, you’re wasting time trying to sell them.
 It’ll get rejected – and you won’t see any money coming in, so make sure that the disks you sell are in good condition.

 - Be Original.
-You should always sell your DVDs in their original cases and artwork – otherwise they will probably get rejected.
+You should always sell your DVDs in their original cases and artwork – otherwise, they will probably get rejected.

 So, there you go!
 Selling your used DVDs is an easy way to make some extra cash and get rid of clutter in your house.
 Who knows, maybe thinning out your movie collection is the first step towards minimalist living (if you haven’t yet, read Can Minimalist Living Help Achieve Financial Freedom?).

 This post should help you do it in the most time-efficient and lucrative way – so that you can make quick cash and declutter your home without any fuss.
 If you want to turn “selling stuff” into a legitimate side hustle rather than just a decluttering project.